garciadelcastillo/ffmpeg-cheatsheet/README.md

 # ffmpeg-cheatsheet

-Common operations with ffmpeg
+Common operations with ffmpeg.
 Unless otherwise noted, these commands assume Windows + Powershell.

+Check [this guide](https://nono.ma/ffmpeg-and-imagemagick-guide) by @nonoesp for other cool tricks.

 ### Video from frames